KasitC/SMF_tutorial/README.md

 # Installation
-This tutorial requires several functions from _SingleMoleculeFootprinting_ R package (promoter branch).
+This tutorial requires several functions from _SingleMoleculeFootprinting_ R package.
 To install _SingleMoleculeFootprinting_, please follow [this link](https://www.bioconductor.org/packages/release/bioc/html/SingleMoleculeFootprinting.html).

 In addition, please also make sure that the following packages have already been installed. <br />